 What About Aloe Vera?

-Aloe vera is commonly hailed for being a great sunburn remedy and topical product, but can you use it to help with dog constipation?
+Aloe vera is commonly hailed as an excellent sunburn remedy and topical product for older dogs, but can you use it to help with dog constipation?
 While aloe vera can trigger diarrhea and regurgitation in dogs, we don't recommend that you use it as a remedy for constipation.
 It's considered mildly to moderately toxic for dogs and can make them feel worse than they already do when constipated.

 Visit Your Vet

 Extreme cases of constipation will require medical intervention.
 Contact your veterinarian immediately if your dog's constipation is severe.
 Owners should speak to their vet if the above methods are not working.
-A vet may need to manually remove hardened feces.
+A vet may need to remove hardened feces manually.
 In rare cases, surgery is necessary.
-A vet may also prescribe stronger drugs to block the production of certain enzymes and fix the issue.
+A vet may also prescribe more potent drugs to block the production of certain enzymes and fix the issue.

-Dog constipation is both frustrating and painful, and no owner wants to see their pet suffering doing something that should come naturally.
-Unfortunately, your dog cannot tell you how their stomach feels, but attentive owners should notice if their pet hasn't defecated in two days.
+Dog constipation is frustrating and painful, and no owner wants to see their pet suffering from something that should come naturally.
+Unfortunately, your dog cannot tell you how its stomach feels, but attentive owners should notice if their pet hasn't defecated in two days.
 A constipated dog is an unhappy dog.
+Sometimes, defecation occurs in tiny, hard pebbles that may have blood trails.

 Leave a comment